Disability Responsiveness Workshops for Frontline Staff

-Four workshops were held with staff of Upper Hutt City Council in May 2017, with a total of 48 people attending these: from H2O, Activation, Expressions, Library, Customer services, Business Development Services, Community Development and Compliance Services.
+Four workshops were held with staff of Upper Hutt City Council, with a total of 48 people attending these: from H2O, Activation, Expressions, Library, Customer services, Business Development Services, Community Development and Compliance Services.
 Orongomai Marae staff were also invited to participate in the training.

 There was a high level of engagement and satisfaction with the workshops.
 All ratings were very positive with all attendees rating their satisfaction as either excellent, very good or good (28 attendees rated the workshop as excellent, 14 very good and 2 good)